|Subject Category||Psychology (miscellaneous)|

 Evolution of the total number of citations and journal's self-citations received by a journal's published documents during the three previous years.

-Evolution of the number of total cites per document and external cites per document (i.e. journal self-citations removed) received by a journal's published documents during the three previous years.
+Evolution of the number of total citation per document and external citation per document (i.e. journal self-citations removed) received by a journal's published documents during the three previous years.
 External citations are calculated by subtracting the number of self-citations from the total number of citations received by the journal’s documents.

 International Collaboration accounts for the articles that have been produced by researchers from several countries.
 The chart shows the ratio of a journal's documents signed by researchers from more than one country; that is including more than one country address.

 Not every article in a journal is considered primary research and therefore "citable", this chart shows the ratio of a journal's articles including substantial research (research articles, conference papers and reviews) in three year windows vs. those documents other than research articles, reviews and conference papers.

 Ratio of a journal's items, grouped in three years windows, that have been cited at least once vs. those not cited during the following year.